 In one experiment, he electrified a silver can.
 Then he put a cork ball on a silk thread (both non-conductive).

-Many years later, an English scientist named Michael Faraday took Franklin’s discovery a step further.
+Many years later, an English scientist named Michael Faraday took Franklin’s discovery further.

 To test this, he lined an entire room with foil and then used a generator to charge the foil.
-He then put an electroscope (which detects electrical charges) in the interior of the room and found that there was no charge going through.
+He then put an electroscope (which detects electrical charges) in the room’s interior and found no charge going through.

 This led to the invention of the Faraday cage in 1836.

-A Faraday cage can be any sealed enclosure which has is an outer layer made from a conductive material and an inner layer made from a non-conductive material.
+A Faraday cage can be any sealed enclosure with an outer layer made from a conductive material and an inner layer made from a non-conductive material.

 For example, a simple Faraday cage could be a filing cabinet lined with Styrofoam.
 The non-conductive lining prevents the charge from getting to the contents inside.